princej69/universe-game/about.md

 # Universe Game
 - Currently supports 1 chapter only
+- Useful if Universe Game isn’t available to you (iOS, etc.)

 # ATTENTION
 If you see all of items in one thing, REFRESH IT NOW.